-Approaches in Software Engineering Ralph [19] analyzes process theories and taxonomies in SE research to provide guidelines for their creation and evaluation comprising several steps including recommended research methods for data collection and analysis.
-Usman et al. [23] defines four phases in the revised method for taxonomy development (extending Oré et al. [16]), as illustrated in Fig. 1.
-Specific activities are conducted in each phase to create and evaluate a taxonomy in SE during development.
-However, the validation phase is restricted to orthogonality demonstration, benchmarking, i.e., comparison to similar taxonomies, and utility demonstration, i.e., demonstration by classifying subject matter examples.
+WHO? ct of ct of tion Involvement Subject h taxo nas been i momy bu nvolved in ilding Subject has not been involved in taxonomy building bje alua Background Academics Practitioners S ev Experience Domain Method WHAT? Туре Real-world About real-world Object of evaluation Involvement in taxonomy building Object ha used taxonomy as been in building Object has been used in taxonomy building and evolved since then Object has not been used in taxonomy building Ű Coverage Exhau stive Selektive Representative HOW? thod of Approach (Quantitati ve Qualitative evaluation evaluation Method of evaluation Wetho Mathad Logical argument Focus group Expert interview Survey Delphi technique Sorting Ŵ eva Mc eva eva eva eva Me eva Method Log diary Case study phase to create and evaluate a taxonomy in SE during development.
+However, the validation phase is restricted to orthogonality demonstration, benchmarking (i.e., comparison to similar taxonomies), and utility demonstration (i.e., demonstration by classifying subject matter examples).
 Still, for this phase, no corresponding metrics or guidelines were provided.
 In conclusion, both approaches provide hints regarding the process and workflow for generating and evaluating taxonomies, but concrete recommendations for the method design itself (e.g., definition of evaluation questions and criteria as well as corresponding metrics) are missing.
 They present template workflows and research method guidelines in a compendium style.
-Approaches in Information Systems and Information Science Similar to Ralph [19], Szopinski et al. [21] regard taxonomies as a tool to analyze and understand a domain.
+Approaches in Information Systems and Information Science Similar to Ralph [18], Szopinski et al. [20] regard taxonomies as a tool to analyze and understand a domain.
 In the domain of information systems, they also observe a lack of guidance for researchers on how to rigorously evaluate taxonomies.
-In turn, they present a framework focusing on three main questions: how to evaluate, what to evaluate (object under study), and who evaluates (subject of evaluation).
-In a systematic literature review, Szopinski et al. [22] identify 54 papers that report on taxonomy evaluation criteria, i.e., quality criteria of a taxonomy, collecting 43 different evaluation criteria.
-Two evaluation criteria stand out as most frequently used: usefulness and applicability.
-Likewise, in Information Science, Bedford [2] identifies two evaluation issues with regard to classification schemes: evaluation of the classification scheme itself and evaluation of how well the scheme supports classification decisions.
-Both require their own framework and context for evaluation.
-Here, Ranganathan's principles of classification [20] are employed as framework for quality attributes, i.e., exclusiveness, uniqueness, relevance, ascertainability, consistency, affinity, decreasing extension, context, currency differentiation, exhaustiveness.
-In our approach, we aim to cover all of them.
-Consequently, while each of the aforementioned research fields consider taxonomy evaluation criteria, there is no mapping to evaluation goals or metrics for data analysis.
+In turn, they present a framework, shown in Tab.
+1, focusing on three main questions: how to evaluate, what to evaluate (object under study), and who evaluates (subject of evaluation).
+In a systematic literature review, Szopinski et al. [21] identify 54 papers that report on taxonomy

-Figure 2: Overview of the process for evaluating taxonomies
+Figure 3: Overview of the process for evaluating taxonomies

-Table 1: GQM-plan of our Method for Evaluating Taxonomies
+Table 2: GQM-plan of our Method for Evaluating Taxonomies